v1nh1shungry/cppman.nvim/README.md

   -- can be 'split', 'vsplit' or 'tab' position = 'split',
-  -- where the index database stores index_db_path = vim.fn.stdpath('data') .. '/cppman.db',
+  -- where the index database stores
+  -- you can manually set this option to `<cppman-install-directory>/lib/index.db` to avoid downloading index_db_path = vim.fn.stdpath('data') .. '/cppman.db',
 }
 ```